angelagoh/7515QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+Coming from a design (Graphic/Interior Design) background, the term design has always been about designing functions to conform into a "set" aesthetic.
+The UI of a product often appeals to me more than the UX of the product.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+This text (and course) provides me with very good insights into the UX aspects of a deisgn - not only does it provide the framework for how technology works and how it is used, it also defines design in a broader context that includes the total ecosystem with which it interacts and the possibility of unintended consequences.

+What resonates with me the most is when Sullivan said "...curiosity and the willingness to learn new skill to make things" are the most important trait when desinging for emerging technology.
+The resilience of the designer that builds their skills on troubleshooting is what makes them better.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+The text was very straightforward, I have no questions regarding this.

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+Prototyping takes time and the replication project took a really long time to get to the mechanics to work with the structure.
+It was all about troubleshooting each problem as it arrives.

 ## Interaction flowchart ##